Hey Guys and welcome to the Coursera Review.

-It is evident that in the last few years online training platforms have become very popular, so much so that colleges and universities alike have noticed this big educational shift and decided to get on board.
+It is evident that in the last few years online training platforms have become very popular, and in this Coursera review, I show you why they are one of the best e-learning platforms.

 They also stand out as an accredited business, where some courses that are taken come with recognized certificates that are accepted in the real world.